han-yaeger/yaeger/docs/scenes.md

 ## What about the constructor?

 The same rules apply to a `YaegerScene`, as do to a `YaegerGame`.
 Configuring the scene should only be done from the `setupScene()` method.

-It is however possible to use the constructor for basic wiring of Objects or other commons object-oriented practices.
+It is however possible to use the constructor for basic wiring of objects or other commons object-oriented practices.